ntustison/LAMNrFlows/Manuscript/results_tabular.md

-To assess whether normalizing flows are useful even for purely tabular imaging phenotypes, we first analyzed a single-view setting using UK Biobank imaging-derived phenotypes (IDPs).
-For each software package (ANTsX, FreeSurfer, FSL) we treated its structural IDPs as one view and fitted a real-NVP–style flow that Gaussianizes the joint feature distribution.
+To assess whether normalizing flows are useful even for purely tabular imaging phenotypes, we first analyzed a single-view setting using UK Biobank imaging-derived phenotypes (IDPs) from three well-known packages:  ANTsX, FreeSurfer, and FSL [@Tustison:2024aa].
+For each software package we treated its structural IDPs as one view and fitted a real-NVP–style flow that Gaussianizes the joint feature distribution.
 Flows were trained in an unsupervised fashion with maximum likelihood, using a standard Gaussian base and
 $K$ coupling steps $(K \in {4, 8, 16, 32})$ but no dimensionality reduction.
 From each